captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 - apt-get

     -   apt-cache pkgnames: see installed packages

     -   apt-cache search

     -   apt-cache show [package-name]: information about a package

     -   apt-cache stats: information about packages in the cache

+    -   apt-get build-dep [package-name]: attempt to build deps for a package

+    -   apt-get clean: clean up the apt cache

+        -   /var/cache/apt/archives/ and /var/cache/apt/archives/partial/

-    -   apt-get autoclean: clean the package cache
+    -   apt-get autoclean: clean any partial  package

         -   /var/cache/apt/archives: contain cached .deb files
+        -   Like clean, autoclean clears out the local repository of retrieved package files.
+The difference is that it only removes package files that can no longer be downloaded, and are largely useless

+    -   apt-get autoremove: remove any unused deps

     - /etc/apt/sources.list: list of repos

     -   apt-get update && apt-get upgrade: to upgrade

     -   apt-get dist-upgrade: upgrade the distro

         -   will determine which packages are compatible or which are not